Sixth National Government of New Zealand: 2024

-On 21 October, Associate Health Minister Costello announced an NZ$21 million funding boost for ambulance provider Hato Hone St John.
+On 21 October, Associate Health Minister Costello announced a NZ$21 million funding boost for ambulance provider Hato Hone St John.
 On 22 October, Associate Education Minister Seymour released the Government's revised school meal programme, which he claimed would save $130 million.
 That same day, the Government appointed a Crown observer to oversee the Wellington City Council in response to the council's budgetary problems.
-On 23 October, the Government passed new resource management legislation to ease the "regulatory burden" on the country's farming, mining and other primary industries.
+On 23 October, the Government passed new legislation to ease the "regulatory burden" on the country's farming, mining and other primary industries.
 On 31 October, Trade Minister McClay confirmed that New Zealand had reached a free trade agreement with the six-member Gulf Cooperation Council (GCC).
 As part of the agreement, tariffs would be lifted on 51% of New Zealand exports to GCC member states while 99% of New Zealand exports to the GCC would become duty-free over a period of 10 years.

 On 10 November, the Government allocated NZ$20 million from the Regional Infrastructure Fund to building upgrades and repairs at the Waitangi Treaty Grounds and Rātana Pā.
 On 12 November, Luxon delivered the Government's apology to survivors of abuse in state and faith-based care at Parliament.
 On the same day, the Government introduced legislation dealing with abuse in care including banning strip searches on children and strengthening security checks for people working with children.

 On 14 November, the ACT party's contentious Treaty Principles Bill passed its first reading with the support of National and NZ First.
 The bill has triggered much controversy and opposition.
 Public submissions on the bill opened on 19 November, and are expected to close on 7 January 2025.

-On 4 December 2024, Minister of Science, Innovation and Technology Judith Collins announced that the Government would end Marsden grants for humanities and social science research in order to focus on "core sciences" like physics, chemistry, mathematics, engineering and biomedical sciences that would boost economic growth growth, scientific and technological development.
+On 4 December 2024, Minister of Science, Innovation and Technology Judith Collins announced that the Government would end Marsden grants for humanities and social science research in order to focus on "core sciences" like physics, chemistry, mathematics, engineering and biomedical sciences that would boost economic growth, scientific and technological development.

 On 12 December 2024, the Government passed legislation introducing its pet bonds for tenants and reinstating 90-day no-cause evictions.
 On 13 December, the Government passed legislation reinstating three-strikes laws.
 While the governing National, ACT and NZ First parties supported the Bill, it was opposed by the opposition Labour, Green and Māori parties.
-On 17 December, The Government's contentious Fast-track Approvals Bill passed into law.
+That same day, the Government abandoned plans to progress the Fair Digital News Bargaining Bill, with Goldsmith saying that it was on hold because it was "not ready."On 17 December, The Government's contentious Fast-track Approvals Bill passed into law.